 What questions should I ask at my child’s first asthma-related doctor’s appointment?

-While the first visit after an asthma diagnosis can be overwhelming, Tyra Bryant-Stephens, MD, director and founder of the Community Asthma Prevention Program at Children's Hospital of Philadelphia, says parents should leave the initial doctor's visit with the answers to several questions about childhood asthma.
+While the first visit after an asthma diagnosis can be overwhelming, Tyra Bryant-Stephens, MD, director and founder of the Community Asthma Prevention Program at Children’s Hospital of Philadelphia, says parents should leave the initial doctor’s visit with the answers to several questions about asthma in children.
 First, parents should know what it looks like when their child is experiencing asthma symptoms.
 Second, they should leave the appointment knowing how to treat those symptoms.
 Third, they need to know when children should use prescribed medications and how they should use them.
 Finally, parents should know when to call the doctor and when to go to the emergency room when their child is experiencing asthma symptoms.
 Here are some tips to preventing an asthma attack.

-Respiratory viruses and indoor allergens such as dust, cockroaches, mice, cats, and dogs are common childhood asthma triggers, says Dr. Bryant-Stephens.
+Respiratory viruses and indoor allergens such as dust, cockroaches, mice, cats, and dogs are common triggers for asthma in children, says Dr. Bryant-Stephens.
 Mold, cold and dry air, tobacco smoke, and seasonal allergies such as grass or ragweed, can also trigger wheezing and other symptoms.
 The fall and spring allergy seasons and the viruses associated with fall and winter can worsen asthma as well.
 Stress, depression, weather changes, and very strong emotions—such as laughing or crying—can also trigger asthma.

 What changes can I make at home to help manage my child’s asthma?

-Many children with asthma also have allergies, says Dr. Guilbert, so she suggests that children with allergy symptoms undergo allergy testing to determine what they're specifically allergic to, if anything.
-"If I know what allergies they have, I can give them very specific advice about what to avoid," says Dr. Guilbert.
-In general, you should use dust mite cover on pillows and mattresses, keep a clean kitchen to prevent cockroaches, vacuum regularly, and wash pets consistently.
+Many children with asthma also have allergies, says Dr. Guilbert, so she suggests that children with allergy symptoms undergo allergy testing to determine what they’re specifically allergic to if anything.
+“If I know what allergies they have, I can give them very specific advice about what to avoid,” says Dr. Guilbert.
+In general, you should use dust mite covers on pillows and mattresses, keep a clean kitchen to prevent cockroaches, vacuum regularly, and wash pets consistently.
 You can also buy an air purifier for asthma to help maintain top air quality.

 What medications are needed to control asthma and how often will my child need them?

 Doctors prescribe controller medications, which are inhaled corticosteroids, to be taken daily to control the inflammation in the airways associated with asthma.
 These work better the more consistently they are used.
-"In addition, for acute symptoms we use rescue medicine, which is a form of albuterol.
-Children can take that whenever they need to, for example if it seems like they are short of breath," says Dr. Bryant-Stephens.
+“In addition, for acute symptoms, we use rescue medicine, which is a form of albuterol.
+Children can take that whenever they need to, for example, if it seems like they are short of breath,” says Dr. Bryant-Stephens.
 She also recommends keeping all asthma medications together and monitoring when medications need to be refilled so that the child never is without his or her medicine.
 Additionally, having a spacer device, a tube that attaches to the inhaler, to help your child inhale the medication correctly is important and something to ask your provider about.
-Check out this list of foods that make asthma better—and worse.)
+You might also consider getting a special nebulizer for kids to make treatment easier.

-Do the medications used to treat asthma have any side effects?
+Do the medications used to treat asthma in children have side effects?

 What should I tell other caretakers and my child’s school about his or her asthma?